 Every year, the museum puts on a series of guided tours known as “Les Lundis du musée” (Mondays at the Museum) when a tour guide takes you on a guided tour of the collections.
 A free cup of tea is provided by the Friends of the Museum association at the end of the tour.

-To find out more, look at the programme on our calendar.
+To find out more, you can look at the programme in our agenda.